krhancoc/technology-radar/README.md

 ## Run:

 For the Neo4J database itself I just ran a Neo4J docker container.
+Using volumes to keep plugins and data persistent through different containers.

 ```sh
 npm run dev